Bhopal Power Cut Today: Check Affected Areas and Timings

 Advertisement

-Bhopal: Parts of Bhopal are likely to experience power cuts on Friday, 29 November, due to scheduled maintenance work by the electricity department.
+Bhopal: Parts of Bhopal are likely to experience power cuts today, December 4, due to scheduled maintenance work by the electricity department.
 The maintenance and repair work will take place during this time, affecting various neighborhoods at different times of the day.

-Some areas are expected to face a power outage from 6:00 AM to 8:00 PM.
-These include Hoshangabad Road, Sagar Royal, Nandan Palace, Chinar Fortune, and nearby areas.
+Residents are advised to make necessary arrangements to minimize any inconvenience caused by the interruptions.

-The affected areas from 10:00 AM to 3:00 PM include Shiva Apartments, Rajeev Rosery, Om Shiv Nagar, and surrounding areas.
+The areas affected by the power outage from 10:00 AM to 3:00 PM include Kamla Park Rd, Dherpura, Ginnori Road, Chobdarpura, Hathikhana, Hamidia College, Gas Rahat Hospital, Fiza Hospital, and nearby areas.

-Areas such as Roop Nagar, Industrial Gate, A-Sector Industrial Area, and nearby regions will experience a power cut from 6:00 AM to 8:00 AM.
+Rohit Nagar, Jai Bhawani Phase 2, Surya School, and surrounding areas will experience the power cut from 1:00 PM to 3:00 PM.

-Residents in Sudama Nagar and nearby areas will face power cuts from 10:00 AM to 2:00 PM.
+The affected areas from 10:00 AM to 5:00 PM are Punjabi Bagh, Gurunanak Pura, Bagh Farhat Afza, Aish Bagh, Janta Quarter, and nearby areas.

 Residents are advised to plan accordingly as the electricity supply will be disrupted during the mentioned periods.